 - Visit pcbuilds.com and select the CPU and GPU model you are using or if you want to know about its performance.

 - Select the Ram Size and proceed to Calculate.

 - The Result will be displayed in percentage.

 - Remember, Everything over 10% is considered a bottleneck.

 For Example, a user having CPU Ryzen 5 2600 and a GPU Nvidia 1050Ti

 The Result shows: Your graphic card is too weak for this processor on 1080p resolution; Average bottleneck percentage: 11.34% (GPU bottleneck) which means the GPU is at fault.
 It also suggests at the end to replace the GPU with RTX 2070 SUPER.

-Never Buy away poor performance GPU and Great performance CPU or vice-versa.
-Your PC should be balanced, not much difference of performance between your GPU and CPU is a must.
+Never Buy away poor-performance GPU and Great performance CPU or vice-versa.
+Your PC should be balanced, not much difference in performance between your GPU and CPU is a must.
 Bottlenecking doesn’t damage your other hardware components, it’s just a performance difference.
-For example, the GPU can get 300+ FPS in Valorant but due to bottlenecking with CPU, your GPU is producing 130+ FPS wherein your performance is adjusted or affected.
+For example, the GPU can get 300+ FPS in Valorant but due to bottlenecking with the CPU, your GPU is producing 130+ FPS wherein your performance is adjusted or affected.
 So henceforth, always build a Balanced PC.